elastic/kibana/rfcs/text/0011_global_search.md

 used to search for saved objects and applications will be implemented by the platform team, meaning that by default, plugin developers won't have to do anything.

-Plugins that wish to expose more detail about their availability will easily be able to do so, including providing detailed information such as links to documentation to resolve the problem.
+Plugins that wish to expose additional result providers will easily be able to do so by using the exposed APIs.

 # How we teach this